Dragon Tree &

 Light Requirements

-The dragon tree requires a lot of light and should be grown in either full sun or partial shade.
+For outdoor cultivation, the dragon tree requires a lot of light and should be grown in either full sun or part shade.
 New plants can get burned in the full sun as they were probably grown in a greenhouse; therefore, dragon blood tree exposure to sunlight gradually increases.
 If the sun is too bright and is burning your plant's leaves, consider purchasing a sunshade or moving the plant to a more shaded location.

 The dragon tree can also thrive in filtered or low-light conditions.
 It can also grow in areas that are partially shaded, but not in those that receive direct sunlight.
 The plant is vulnerable to exposure to the full sun.